-A police corporal is assigned to EHS to staff the Office of Emergency Preparedness and coordinates the university's emergency preparedness plans and operations.
+The Office of Emergency Preparedness coordinates the university's emergency preparedness plans and operations.
 The safety of the Towson University community during an emergency is predicated on detailed planning as well as building awareness about how the plans will be implemented.
 Students, faculty, staff, and visitors will be better prepared in an emergency if they know how the university will respond, where they can find information, and what they should do.